James Craig (actor)

-James Craig (born James Henry Meador, February 4, 1912 – June 27, 1985) was an American actor.
+James Craig (born James Henry Meador, February 4, 1912 - June 27, 1985) was an American actor.
 He is best known for appearances in films like Kitty Foyle (1940) and The Devil and Daniel Webster (1941), and his stint as a leading man at Metro-Goldwyn-Mayer in the 1940s where he appeared in films like The Human Comedy (1943).

 Biography

-He was born in Nashville, Tennessee and studied at the Rice Institute, planning a career in medicine.
+He was born in Nashville, Tennessee and studied at the Rice Institute (now Rice University), planning a career in medicine.
 After graduation he worked for a time as a professional football player, and a debt collector.
 A visit to Hollywood made him decide to become an actor.
 He returned home and worked in theatre for a year, then went back to Hollywood.
 He did a screen test for Paramount, which offered him a contract.

 Paramount

 He began appearing in films at Paramount, originally using the name James Mead.
 He appeared mostly in B-movies and serials.
 His early credits included Sophie Lang Goes West (1937), This Way Please (1937), Thunder Trail (1937), Born to the West (1937), The Buccaneer (1938), The Big Broadcast of 1938 (1938), and Swing, Teacher, Swing (1938).
 He was in Pride of the West (1938).

 Craig left Hollywood and went to New York.
 He appeared on Broadway in Missouri Legend (1938), which re-ignited Hollywood's interest in him.